xpqz/dyalog-docs/language-reference-guide/docs/the-i-beam-operator/i-beam.md

 I-Beam is a monadic operator that provides a range of system related services.

+!!! warning
-**WARNING:** Although documentation is provided for I-Beam functions, any service provided using I-Beam should be considered as "experimental" and subject to change – without notice - from one release to the next.
+    Although documentation is provided for I-Beam functions, any service provided using I-Beam should be considered as "experimental" and subject to change – without notice - from one release to the next.
 Any use of I-Beams in applications should therefore be carefully isolated in cover-functions that can be adjusted if necessary.
 See also: [RIDE and Experimental Features-related I-Beams](./supplementary-i-beam-functions.md).